-- Harry Potter: Harry's letters of acceptance into "Hogwarts School of Witchcraft and Wizardy' which is ultimately delivered by Hagrid after the Dursleys do everything in their power to screen the call.
+- Harry Potter: Harry's letters of acceptance into "Hogwarts School of Witchcraft and Wizardry".
+One is ultimately delivered by Hagrid after the Dursleys do everything in their power to screen the call.

-- The hunters and the butterfly both serve this role in The Last Unicorn.
+- The hunters and the butterfly both play this role in The Last Unicorn.

 - In C. S. Lewis's The Horse and His Boy, the function is split in two: first the nobleman who tries to buy Shasta, and then Bree telling him they can flee to Narnia together.